 He has to be careful and disciplined in his messaging without sounding rehearsed.

 He has to promote and demote a caucus of 55 fragile and ambitious MPs.

 And he has to criticise Jacinda Ardern is a way that doesn't alienate her vast support base.

 Nothing Muller has done before will prepare him for the pressures of the job of Opposition leader.

 He cannot afford too long to concentrate on the caucus beyond the leadership coup itself.

 Decisions about his reshuffle will not unite a divided caucus but he has to be generous to minimise bitterness within the Bridges' camp.

-He has to decide what to do with former deputy leader and campaign manager Paula Bennett, who has been replaced by Nikki Kaye.
+He has to decide what to do with former deputy leader Paula Bennett, who has been replaced by Nikki Kaye.
 Ditching her as campaign chair would be destabilising if she were not willing to go.